Data-Designer/COEA-Algorithm/Readme.md

 If you follow our work, please cite it：

-[1] H Zhao, X Wu, C Zhao, L Zhang, H Ma, F Cheng - IEEE Transactions on Evolutionary Computation, 2021
+[1] Zhao H, Wu X, Zhao C, et al. CoEA: A Cooperative-Competitive Evolutionary Algorithm for Bidirectional Recommendations[J].
+IEEE Transactions on Evolutionary Computation, 2021.